iamtwan/solidify/README.md

 ## Disclosure

 The Solidify app does not provide access to any music files.
 Solidify only provides .csv text with relevant playlist data respecting the Spotify's API.
+Solidify does not store any user data beyond the client session and does not require access to any critical user credentials and or resources.

 ## Acknowledgments